TomTom4/fastauth/README.md

-# free-auth
+# FastAuth
-a free authentication and authorization server
+a free authentication and authorization server, based on FastApi, SQLModel and jwcrypto.

 ## Generate key pair